$26.62-$32.98 hourly / $4,614.66-$5,716.74 monthly / $55,375.92-$68,600.88 annual

 Education & Experience:

-A. An associate degree or its equivalent from a recognized college or university with a major in computer information technology or a closely related field including or supplemented by at least one college-level course related to assistive technology.
+A. An associate degree or its equivalent from a recognized college or university with a major in computer information technology or a closely related field which included or was supplemented by at least one college-level course related to assistive technology.

 D. Any equivalent combination of A., B. or C. above.